Weeds database

 Paspalum (Poaceae)

-Paspalum (Paspalum dilatatum Poaceae) is a grass weed which has very short stout rhizomes, which join plants together to form dense clumps.
+Paspalum dilatatum Poaceae) is a grass weed which has very short stout rhizomes, which join plants together to form dense clumps.
 This weed is mainly a ...

 Willow weed (Polygonaceae)